Explore the English countryside from London

 Rye

-With its cobbled streets, medieval walls and boats bobbing in the harbour, this historic town in East Sussex has all the right ingredients for a picture-perfect English getaway.
-History buffs will enjoy Lamb House, a National Trust residence that belonged to EF Benson, the author of the Mapp & Lucia series.
-Ypres Tower meanwhile was built in the 13th century and has taken on roles as a private home, prison, court hall and now finally as a museum.
-From the top you’ll see River Rother, which snakes through Rye Harbour Nature Reserve to Camber Sands, a wild beach that feels straight out of a romance novel.
+With cobbled streets, medieval walls and boats gently bobbing in the harbour, Rye in East Sussex is the definition of a picture-perfect English getaway.
+History enthusiasts will appreciate Lamb House, once home to EF Benson, author of the Mapp & Lucia series.
+And it’s not the only landmark in town: Ypres Tower, built in the 13th century, has served as a private home, prison and court hall.
+It’s now a museum which you can visit.

-1 hour 20 minutes by train / 2 hours 10 minutes by car
+One hour 20 minutes by train / Two hours 10 minutes by car

 Lewes

 The River Ouse wriggles through this lively market town in East Sussex.
-Lewes Castle, an 11th century Norman fort and museum, has a tower you can climb for countryside views.
-The town itself is charming, home to pottery boutiques, The Fifteenth Century Bookshop and Lewes Flea Market.
-Fancy a picnic?
-Then browse Lewes Farmers’ Market and its Friday food market – which is housed in a Grade II-listed tower.
-Alternatively, stop for lunch at The Snowdrop Inn.
-You can sit in its garden in the shadow of a limestone cliff, or dine indoors beneath birdcages and milk pails.
+Lewes is full of character, with pottery boutiques, The Fifteenth Century Bookshop and the vibrant Lewes Flea Market.
+For a picnic, browse the Lewes Farmers’ Market or the Friday food market, set in a Grade II-listed tower.
+Or enjoy lunch at The Snowdrop Inn – choose the garden beneath a limestone cliff, or dine indoors under birdcages and milk pails.
+Our top tip?
+Climb the tower of Lewes Castle, an 11th-century Norman fort, for panoramic views over the countryside beyond.

-1 hour 5 minutes by train / 2 hours by car
+One hour by train / Two hours by car

 Cambridge

-50 minutes by train / 1 hour 35 minutes by car
+50 minutes by train / One hour 35 minutes by car

 Dorking

-Antique shops brimming with vintage teddy bears, heirloom clocks and period furniture line West Street in this quaint town in Surrey.
-Once you’ve browsed the independent boutiques and Dorking Artisan Market, pop into the Grade II-listed St Martin’s Church.
-When the sun is shining, stroll along Pipp Brook to Pippbrook House, a former library designed in 1856 by Sir George Gilbert Scott – the architect behind London’s St Pancras Station.
-There are plans to transform it into an arts centre, but for now, learn about its past in Dorking Museum & Heritage Centre.
+Antique shops filled with vintage teddy bears, heirloom clocks and period furniture line West Street in this quaint Surrey town.
+After browsing the independent boutiques and Dorking Artisan Market, step inside the Grade II-listed St Martin’s Church.
+When the sun is shining, take a walk along Pipp Brook to Pippbrook House, a former library designed by Sir George Gilbert Scott – the architect behind London’s St Pancras Station.
+Plans are underway to transform it into an arts centre, but for now, you can learn about its history at Dorking Museum & Heritage Centre.

-50 minutes by train / 1 hour 20 minutes by car
+50 minutes by train / One hour 35 minutes by car

 Windsor